kimuraz/vue-rest/docs/started.md

 To add to your project, import it and the use `Vue.use(VueRest)` to properly use it.

-> Optionally you can add `axiosOptions` that is responsible for any options related to [axios]('https://github.com/mzabriskie/axios%29/')
+> Optionally you can add `axiosOptions` that is responsible for any options related to [axios]('https://github.com/mzabriskie/axios%29/').

+> You can also use `interceptors` to add interceptors alongside your config.

 ```js
 ...